CONDITION CHECK TOOL

 - Obesity — Obesity can put too much pressure on the back, leading to pain.

 - Genetics — Some forms of back pain, such as a type of arthritis known as ankylosing spondylitis, can have a hereditary component.

 - Disease and Ailments — Cancer and some other type of arthritis can cause back pain.

 - Work — If your job involves lifting heavy weights or sitting at a desk all day, you may also be predisposed to back pain.

 - Smoking — When you smoke, your body is unable to get all the nutrients it needs.
 Smoking may also cause coughs, which can lead to back pain.
 People who smoke also take a longer time to heal from back pain.

 Causes of Back Pain

 There are many reasons why back pain may occur.
-Examples include disk degeneration, muscle spasms, tense muscles, herniated discs, scoliosis and spondylolisthesis.
+Examples include disc degeneration, muscle spasms, tense muscles, herniated discs, scoliosis and spondylolisthesis.
 Back pain may also be caused by spinal stenosis, injuries from sprains, fractures and accidents that cause trauma to your back.

 Whatever the cause of your back pain, and regardless of whether it’s dull or severe, having this pain diagnosed quickly and efficiently is important.
 Use our online condition check tool to self-diagnose your pain and start finding treatment options today.